-Access Family Services uses Applied Behavior Analysis (ABA), an established and effective intervention for the treatment of Autism.
-Evidence-based interventions are used to make meaningful improvements in the areas of your child’s life.
+Access Family Services uses Applied Behavior Analysis (ABA), an established and effective intervention for the treatment of Autism Spectrum Disorder.
+Research Based Treatments are used to make meaningful improvements in the areas of your child’s life.
 ABA is a science based on basic principles of behavior, and endorsed by the American Medical Association and United States Surgeon General.
 Goals are implemented in an environment that is natural for your child, usually the home or community, with a strong focus on training caregivers.

-- Decreased behaviors interfering with participation in daily activities at home, school, or in the community.
+- Decrease behaviors interfering with participation in daily activities at home, school, or in the community.

-- Learned life skills generalized and maintained beyond ABA Therapy sessions.
+- Learn life skills, generalize, and maintain beyond ABA Therapy sessions.

 - Each program is unique and designed to meet your child’s individualized needs.

 - Creation of a positive and therapeutic environment where your child is motivated to learn and achieve his or her full potential.